Will-ALVIDI/cppStartingKit/README.md

 * Then launch `mingw-builds-install.exe`.
 An installation process will begin where you have two major thing to take care of.

-You have to remember the path where you will install it because it will be necessary to [add it to your path](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path).
-Otherwise the build system will not recognize the commands you will invoke.
+You have to remember the path where you will install it because it will be necessary to [add it to your system path](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path).
+Otherwise the build system will not recognize the commands invoked by the C++ Starting Kit build systen.
 I recommend you to install it in a more convenient place like `C:\MinGW\x64` because if you have an other version of MinGW to install you can do it properly just by adding an new folder like `C:\MinGW\x86`.

 The second thing is to chosse the correct options for this specific installation.
 Change the default architecture for the x64 and keep the rest as it is.

 ![MinGW 64 project options](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/mingw-install-options-marked.jpg?raw=true)

-* Click next when it's required and let the installation finish is work.
+* Click `Next` when it's required and let the installation finish is work.
 * Now you need to [add MinGW to your system path]((https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path)).

 ### Add folders to your system path